gary-dalton/RaspberryPi-projects/index.md

 - [Basic GPIO on the Raspberry Pi](rpi_gpio.html), I/O, interrupts, and notifications
 - [Raspberry Pi 3 as a Simple WiFi Access Point](rpi3_simple_wifi_ap.html)
 - [Dnsmasq Whitelist](dnsmasq_whitelist.html), Simple DNS domain whitelister
+- [GPS on Raspberry Pi 3](rpi3_gps.html), Installation and basic use of the Adafruit Ultimate GPS breakout on a Raspberry Pi 3
+- [Kismet on Raspberry Pi](rpi3_kismet), Installation and basic use of Kismet on a Raspberry Pi.
+Kismet is a wireless network detector, sniffer, and intrusion detection system.

 # How-tos